 Each spring, students should plan to register for the coming year's courses.
 Graduate students must choose electives in consultation with their academic advisors before registering.
 Due to some curricular changes, there are some classes that students will not be able to enroll in by themselves.
-If an error message appears when attempting to register for a class, contact the COM office for assistance.
+If an error message appears when attempting to register for a class, contact the main office for assistance.

 A maximum of 15 semester hours of approved course credit "appropriate to a student's degree program" from an accredited college or university may be transferred.
 Students must apply to the Office of Graduate Studies to transfer credit by submitting a completed Transfer Credit Request form.
-The student's academic advisor must review and sign the form before it is submitted to the COM main office; from there, it will be submitted to the Office of Graduate Studies.
+The student's academic advisor must review and sign the form before it is submitted to the main office; from there, it will be submitted to the Office of Graduate Studies.

-B. Suggested Course Sequence for a Fall 2022 Start Date
+B. Suggested Course Sequence for a Fall 2023 Start Date

-Fall 2022 Spring 2023

-COM 600 o COM 668

-COM 602 COM 664

-COM 795 COM elective

 Fall 2023 Spring 2024

+o COM 600 o COM 668

+o COM 602 o COM 664

+o COM 795 COM elective

+Fall 2024 Spring 2025

-• COM 750 o COM 601
+o COM 750 o COM 601

-• COM elective COM 661
+COM elective o COM 661

 COM elective or thesis credits COM elective or thesis credits